Posted: 4/8/2021 | April 8th, 2021

 If you’re on a budget, skip the taxis and rideshares like Lyft or Uber.
 Unless you can lower your cost by sharing a ride with other passengers, public transportation is going to be the most cost-effective way to get around.
 Not only will it save you money but you’ll get to see how the locals travel too.

 Google Maps usually can give you a basic overview of the public transportation options and prices available.
-You can find information about day passes and/or multiday passes local tourism offices which will save you even more money.
-(See the next tip for more about that).
+You can find information about day passes and/or multiday passes from your local hostel/hotel staff (as well as from local tourism offices).
+For cheap intercity travel information, check out Rome2Rio.

 8. Use Local Tourism Offices